PatternsTechGit/PT_RxJS/README.md

 ```

-### Step 7: Using Blog Service in the component
+## Step 7: Using Blog Service in the component
-We will depdency inject the `BlogService` in the AppComponent and call the `getBlogPosts` method in `OnInit` life cycle hook to get the observable.
+We will dependency inject the `BlogService` in the AppComponent and call the `getBlogPosts` method in `OnInit` life cycle hook to get the observable.

 ```typescript
  this.blogService
       .getBlogPosts()
       .subscribe(response => { this.blogs = response; });
 ```
-### Step 8: Using RxJS Operators to manipulate data
+## Step 8: Using RxJS Operators to manipulate data
 > An operator is a pure function which takes in observable as input and the output is also an observable.

 #### Pipe